 In today’s world, it has become more and more common for grandparents to play a large role in the lives of their grandchildren.
 As such, it is also not uncommon for a scared grandchild who has been arrested to reach out to their grandparent before anyone else.
 In such a situation, a grandparent is likely to be scared and unsure of what to do to get their beloved grandchild out of jail quickly and help them resolve the charges against them in the most positive way possible.
 Many grandparents will realize that their grandchild needs a lawyer, but may be uncertain about whether they are permitted to hire the lawyer on their grandchild’s behalf.
-Below, our experienced criminal lawyers in Philadelphia at The Law Offices of Lloyd Long explain whether a grandparent can hire their grandchild’s criminal defense attorney and how our lawyers can help them get their charges downgraded or dismissed.
+Below, our experienced criminal lawyers in Philadelphia at The Liberty Law Team explain whether a grandparent can hire their grandchild’s criminal defense attorney and how our lawyers can help them get their charges downgraded or dismissed.

 Is It Legal for a Grandparent to Hire Their Grandchild’s Criminal Defense Lawyer in Philadelphia?